Utah Transit Authority: Paratransit

 Throughout its area of operation, UTA provides paratransit service in addition to its FLEX routes for qualifying disabled passengers that are unable to, either temporarily or permanently, utilized the other transportation services provided by UTA (including bus service, TRAX, the S-Line, and FrontRunner).
 Although the cost to UTA for this service is substantial to UTA, the fare remains the same for passengers.

 Paratransit fare is $4 for one-way curb-to-curb transportation.
 Riders must be pre-qualified to use the service.

 Transit centers

 UTA operates three transit centers which are open and staffed by customer service personnel during business hours (or extended business hours) Monday through Friday (except holidays).
-The first two are Salt Lake Central station and the Ogden Intermodal Transit Center, which are both served by FrontRunner and inter-county and local bus service (as well as TRAX, in the case of Salt Lake Central).
-All other transportation hubs operated by UTA (including Central Pointe, Murray/Murray Central, West Valley Central, Orem Central and Provo) stations are not staffed by customer service personnel.
+The first two are Salt Lake Central station and Ogden Central station, which are both served by FrontRunner and inter-county and local bus service (as well as TRAX, in the case of Salt Lake Central).
+All other transportation hubs operated by UTA (including Central Pointe, Murray Central, West Valley Central, Orem Central and Provo) stations are not staffed by customer service personnel.

 In addition to the transit centers, UTA offers customer service by telephone for extended business hours Monday through Saturday.
 In addition to English, assistance can usually be provided in the following languages: Chinese, French, Spanish, Tongan, and Vietnamese.

+Routes

+As of November 2025, UTA operates three light rail lines (TRAX), one commuter rail line (FrontRunner), two BRT lines, a streetcar line (the S-Line), and approximately 120 regular bus routes.
+UTA also operates seasonal Ski service.